-Antibiotics are used to treat epididymitis.
+If your doctor thinks it may be caused by a bacteria, he or she will treat you with antibiotics.
 Supportive measures, such as bedrest with elevation of the hips and anti-inflammatory medicines (such as ibuprofen or ketoprofen), may help relieve discomfort caused by epididymitis.

 If you have symptoms of epididymitis, reduce the risk of spreading a possible infection to your partner by avoiding sexual intercourse until you can be examined by your doctor.
 It is important for sex partners to be evaluated and treated for a possible infection.

 Other Places To Get Help